-With matching funds from the National Institute of Standards and Technology of the U. S. government, the Consortium for Intelligent Integrated Manufacturing Planning-Execution (CIIMPLEX), consisting of several private companies and universities, was formed to address this problem.
+With matching funds from the National Institute of Standards and Technology, the Consortium for Intelligent Integrated Manufacturing Planning-Execution (CIIMPLEX), consisting of several private companies and universities, was formed to address this problem.
 The aim of the consortium is to develop technologies for intelligent enterprise-wide integration of planning and execution for manufacturing [3].
-One approach to this problem might be to re-write all application softwares into a monolithic integrated planning-execution system capable of handling all foreseeable scenarios.
-This approach is unfeasible because: (a) re-writing legacy application systems is formidably expensive; (b) a monolithic system is too rigid to expand to cover unforeseen new scenarios once the system is put into use; and (c) unlike distributed systems, a monolithic system is difficult to develop, to test, and to maintain.
-Instead, CIIMPLEX adopts as one of its key technologies the approach of intelligent software agents, and develops a multi-agent system (MAS) for enterprise integration.

-In sharp contrast to traditional software programs, software agents are programs that help people solving problems by collaborating with other software agents and other resources in the network [2,4,14].
-For instance, individual software agents can be designed to perform data collection and analysis of plans and schedules, to keep constant vigil against mismatches among these plans and schedules at different levels of abstraction and time horizons.
-Other agents can be designed to resolve the conflicts either by themselves or in coordination with human managers and analysts.
+One approach to this problem might be to rewrite all application softwares into a monolithic integrated planning-execution system capable of handling all foreseeable scenarios.
+This approach is unfeasible because (a) rewriting legacy application systems is formidably expensive; (b) a monolithic system is too rigid to expand to cover unforeseen new scenarios once the system is put into use; and (c) unlike distributed systems, a monolithic system is difficult to develop, to test, and to maintain.
+Instead, CIIMPLEX adopts as one of its key technologies the approach of intelligent software agents, a rapidly emerging technology of software systems in networked distributed environment.
+Unlike traditional software programs, software agents are programs that help people solve problems by collaborating with other software agents and other resources in the network [2,4,13].
+Working with a software agent is like working with a travel agent who is aware of customer's preferences and can collaborate with other agents and systems to obtain additional information and services in fulfilling customer needs.
+A collection of software agents can be designed to perform data collection and analysis of plans and schedules at different levels.
+They keep constant vigil against mismatches among these plans and schedules at different levels of abstraction and time horizons.
+Scenario coordination agents can be designed to resolve the conflicts either by themselves or in coordination with human managers and analysts.
 Personal assistant agents can be designed to assist human managers/analysts.
-Still other agents can be created to provide communication and other capabilities to the legacy systems so they can effectively communicate to each other and to other agents.
-Manufacturing planning and execution can thus be integrated through the collaboration of these agents, and various business scenarios can be resolved faster and more cost-effectively.

 The rest of this paper is organized as follows.
-In the next section, we briefly describe the software agent technologies that are relevant to the task of manufacturing integration.
-Sections 3 and 4 are the core of this paper where we first present the proposed multi-agent system's architecture, and then its function through an example scenario.
-In Section 5 we conclude the paper with discussions of ongoing work to expand the agent system, and the directions for future research.
+In the next section, we briefly describe the theoretical foundations and core technologies of software agents that are relevant to the task of manufacturing integration, with an emphasis on agent communication.
+Sections 3 and 4 are the core of this paper, where we first present the proposed agent system's architecture, and then its function through an example scenario.
+We conclude the paper with discussions of ongoing work to expand the agent system, along with the directions for future research in Section 5.